Pursha17/MyfirstRepository/README.md

 # MyfirstRepository
-Hello THis is the first time using of git hub
+Hello This is the first time using of git hub please be a good programer...